Message Persistence API for Go SDK

 Enable Message Persistence for your key in the Admin Portal.
 See how to enable add-on features.

-flag also allows you to fetch message actions along with the messages.
+Fetch historical messages from one or multiple channels.
+The includeMessageActions flag also allows you to fetch message actions along with the messages.

 You can control how messages are returned and in what order: